Azure-Samples/azure-ml-federated-learning/docs/concepts/plan-your-fl-project.md

 ## I. Hands-on introduction to the terms of the FL problem

-- Who: data scientists, ML engineers
+- Who: Data Scientists, ML Engineers
 - Investment: 1-2 days

 ### Goals